th2-net/th2-docs/content/versions/1-7/fundamentals/th2-net-on-github.md

 weight: 5
 ---

 th2 is the next generation test harness, based on microservice architecture.
 It is made up of components with the  corresponding [repositories](https://github.com/orgs/th2-net/repositories) on GitHub.

 <!--more-->

 th2-net repositories can be classified based on their:
 1. usage – how a repository is supposed to be used;
 2. functionality – which th2 functional module is related to the repository;
-3. box groups – based on the th2 structural blocks, such as th2-core, th2-infra, etc.;
+3. box groups – based on the th2 structural blocks, such as Core, infra, etc.;
 4. technology support – which technologies are supported by the module.

 In th2-net organization on GitHub this classification is implemented with [topics](https://github.blog/2017-01-31-introducing-topics/).